codeactual/gitemplate/README.md

 ## Custom vars

 > Will also replace in file names and content.
+Case insensitive.

 ### Place in a file